this-josh/git_intro/README.md

 **merging**: If you have made a *branch* and are happy with it you can *merge* it back into the main *branch*
 **history**: You can review the git *history* to see what has been *committed* over time
 **reverting**: Sometimes *commits* can introduce problems, these can be found by reviewing the *history* and then *reverted*
 **issues**: If you're having problems with somebody else's code, it is good practice to write an *issue*, someone can then try to fix this *issue*

+### A note on this guide

+This guide seeks to help you understand git, it will point you in the right direction where neccessary but it is not a step by step guide, you must use your own intuition.
 ## Setting up git and GitHub

 1. Create a GitHub account [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)